Bikatr7/Kudasai/README.md

 Step 1: Open CMD
 Step 2: Copy the path of Kudasai.py to cmd and type a space.
-Step 3: Copy the path of .txt file you want to preprocess to cmd and type a space.
-Step 4: Copy the path of replacements.json to CMD
+Step 3: Copy the path of .txt file you want to preprocess to cmd and type a space Step 4: Copy the path of replacements.json to CMD
-Step 5: Press enter.
+Step 5: Press enter

 Any questions or bugs, please email Seinuve@gmail.com